roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-02 ****** bysex4every1© By the time he was done, a third guy was already lining up to take his place, and after him the fourth... even though they banged the shit out of her, mom wore them both out -- as easily and casually as she'd done with the first two - without breaking a sweat.
+By the time he was done, a third guy was already lining up to take his place, and after him the fourth... even though they banged the shit out of her, mom wore them both out -- as easily and casually as she'd done with the first two - without breaking a sweat.

  After bearing two more loads onto her fat tits, she put out her cigarette, stepped over the naked spent bodies of the exhausted men and squatted down in front of me, whispering:"Mommy needs one more load... right between my eyes!"